solartempest/sofle/readme.md

 -   Custom macro key in VIA for Super Alt Tab, which is fully compatible with rotary encoders.
 -   Custom macro key in VIA for moving windows to other monitors in Windows, which is fully compatible with rotary encoders.
 -   Symmetric modifiers (CMD/Super, Alt/Opt, Ctrl, Shift).
+-   Includes stock OLED code.
--   Includes stock OLED code as well as Luna code (refer to rules.mk and keymap.c).
+-	Includes working Luna keyboard pet (refer to rules.mk and keymap.c).
 -   OLED on master half shows selected mode and caps lock state and is rotated.